Category Archives: Hanoverian Royals

 © Unofficial Royalty 2019

-Ernst August was the last Crown Prince of Hanover, as well as the last to hold the Dukedoms of Cumberland and Teviotdale in the United Kingdom.
+Ernst August was the last Crown Prince of Hanover, and the last to hold the Dukedoms of Cumberland and Teviotdale in the United Kingdom.
 He was born Prince Ernst August Wilhelm Adolf Georg Friedrich on September 21, 1845, in Hanover, Kingdom of Hanover, now in Lower Saxony, Germany.
 He was the only son of King Georg V of Hanover and Princess Marie of Saxe-Altenburg.
 He had two younger sisters:

 Princess Thyra of Denmark, c1871. source: Wikipedia

 On December 21, 1878, Ernst August married Princess Thyra of Denmark at Christiansborg Palace in Copenhagen.
 She was the daughter of King Christian IX of Denmark and Princess Luise of Hesse-Kassel.
-The couple had first met while Ernst August was visiting his second cousin, The Prince of Wales (later King Edward VII of the United Kingdom) at Sandringham in Norfolk, England in 1875.
-Princess Thyra was the sister of Edward’s wife, Alexandra.
+The couple first met while Ernst August was visiting his second cousin, The Prince of Wales (later King Edward VII of the United Kingdom) at Sandringham in Norfolk, England in 1875.
+Princess Thyra was the sister of Edward’s wife Alexandra.
 Ernst August and Thyra had six children:

 Ernst August with his wife and children, 1888. source: Wikipedia